laro/Cilia/Old, Discarded Ideas.md

         - What if you still want/need to access the functions for a `Type obj` after `if obj is ParentA`?
         - Therefore maybe better: `if obj is String str ...`
             - as in C#

+## Misc
+- Versioning of the Cilia source code could alternatively be done
+    - via file ".cilia_version" in a (project) directory,
+    - via file extension:
+        - "*.cilia2024" – Version from the year 2024
+        - "*.cilia2024b" – Second version from the year 2024
+        - "*.cilia_2024" – Version from the year 2024
+        - "*.cilia_2024b" – Second version from the year 2024
+        - "*.ciliaA"
+        - "*.ciliaB"